with their beautiful and regular curves, which could only have been

 my bewilderment at discovering, many years later, that the

-the three great pyramids of Giza, completing a trilogy with
+the three great pyramids of Giza, as surveyed by Petrie!
+In

 of the Monkey Frame